20.-21.5.2025, University of Helsinki

 With 18 years of experience in the education sector, he leads the Uganda programme strategies to enhance access to quality, inclusive education for over 150,000 learners and 1,900 teachers annually.
 Filbert guides FCA’s role as co-lead of the national EiE Sector Working Group alongside UNHCR and the Ministry of Education.
 He is a co-chair of Uganda’s Accelerated Education Programme, Cash for Education, and Secondary Education Task Teams in EiE Sector Working group.
 His academic background in education, population health, and monitoring & evaluation underpins his commitment to impactful solutions for displaced and marginalized communities.

-She is finalising her PhD on human rights education at the University of Helsinki’s Faculty of Educational Sciences.
+She has just finalised her PhD on human rights education at the University of Helsinki’s Faculty of Educational Sciences.
 She works in Democratic education and political polarisation in the era of global crises (DEMOPOL) (2021-2025) research project.
 She has diverse working experience with democracy and human rights education, children's rights and participation.

 Senior Policy and Partnerships Advisor at EiE Hub